Cliffs Victory: Great Lakes service

 Her adaptation left her with a unique profile.
 Her original bridge and central superstructure were removed and a new bridge and accommodation was built in the bow, as with all other lake freighters.
 Her engines were left midships, and the second superstructure, that other lake freighters had above their engines, in the stern was built above her engines in their midship locations.
 Her hull was lengthened by 165 ft.
 But unlike every other lake freighter she still had holds abaft her engine rooms.

 She was towed from the yard where she was converted, in Baltimore, Maryland to Chicago, Illinois, and special provisions had to be made so she could travel under the bridges she encountered.
 She passed under one bridge with only five inches of clearance.

 At 620 ft she was too long for the final lock on the Chicago Sanitary and Ship Canal.
 The lockmaster agreed for her bow to be tied in place, right up against the upstream doors to the lock, with her stern sticking out of the open lower doors.
 He then opened the upstream doors, and the vessel was hauled upstream far enough for the downstream doors to be closed.

 Once she began carrying cargo on the lake, at 20 mph, she was the fastest freighter on the lakes.
 When she was lengthened a second time, in 1957, by a further 96 ft, she became "Queen of the Lakes" –the longest ship on the Great Lakes.
 She held this record until surpassed by the SS Edmund Fitzgerald on June 7, 1958.

-On December 21, 1971 large machinery damage discovered.
+On December 21, 1971, large machinery damage was discovered.
 The estimated cost of repairs was $100,000.
-On April 20, 1975 Cliffs Victory collided with the SS.
-Benson Ford while attempting to break the latter vessel free from ice.
-SS.
-Cliffs Victory went into Fraser Shipyards for port bow repairs and was returned to service on April 24.
-On December 9, 1976 the ship ran aground near Johnson Point in the St. Marys River while downbound in heavy ice conditions.
+On April 20, 1975, Cliffs Victory collided with the SS Benson Ford while attempting to break the latter vessel free from ice.
+SS Cliffs Victory went into Fraser Shipyards for port bow repairs and was returned to service on April 24.
+On December 9, 1976, the ship ran aground near Johnson Point in the St. Marys River while downbound in heavy ice conditions.
 Cliffs Victory was freed on December 11.
 The incident later became known as the "worst traffic jam in the river in fifty years", with about seventy vessels delayed by the incident.
-Assistance of three tugs and a Coast Guard icebreaker required to free Cliffs Victory.
-During the resulting inspection, it was discovered that the rudder had been lost in the incident.
+Assistance of three tugs and a Coast Guard icebreaker were required to free Cliffs Victory.
+During the resulting inspection, it was discovered that the rudder had been lost.